smallsco/mojave/README.md

 * Start Size
 	* The starting length of each snake.

-### Royale
-* Shrink every N turns
-	* One edge of the game board will become hazards every N turns, with N being the number you put here.
-* Damage per Turn
-	* If a snake head is in a hazard during a turn, this is the amount of damage they will be penalized.

 ### Squads
 * Allow Body Collisions
 	* If true, snakes on the same squad can pass through each other's bodies without penalty.